My Voice at GW

 |Terri Murphy||Academic Affairs|

-Each leader will receive aggragate survey results for their school or unit.
+GW school and unit leaders will receive aggragate survey results for their school or unit.
 Individual results are confidential and not shared.
 Schools and units will receive support for action planning to address concerns specific to their results.
-Each school or unit will own their action planning and will create goals to address those plans.
+Each school or unit will own their action planning and can integrate this action planning into future goals to address those plans.